 Social housing in Ireland was found in violation of human rights in 2017 by the European Committee of Social Rights due to the presence of sewage, contaminated water, dampness and persistent mould.

-Three years later and maintenance of local authority housing is still flagged as a problem by tenants, NGOs and politicians.
-Last year, a survey of 13 council estates by the Community Action Network found three-quarters of houses had mould, with more than a third affected by sewage and pests.
+Maintenance of local authority housing is still flagged as a problem by tenants, NGOs and politicians.
+In 2019, a survey of 13 council estates by the Community Action Network found three-quarters of houses had mould, with more than a third affected by sewage and pests.

-It is estimated that 30% of social housing stock is more than 40 years old, such as the Oliver Bond complex where, earlier this summer, Dublin City Council was dealing with a rat infestation.
+It is estimated that 30% of social housing stock is more than 40 years old, such as the Oliver Bond complex where, in the summer of 2020, Dublin City Council was dealing with a rat infestation.
 One man was reported to have caught 14 of the rodents in his flat.

-In spite of the condition of the housing stock, maintenance budgets around Ireland were threatened with cuts over the past few months, especially in the wake of the pandemic, with councillors across the country reporting long waiting times for work to be carried out.
+In spite of the condition of the housing stock, maintenance budgets around Ireland were threatened with cuts in 2020, especially in the wake of the pandemic, with councillors across the country reporting long waiting times for work to be carried out.

 HELP US INVESTIGATE